 - Vacuum furniture, carpet, and rugs and immediately seal and dispose of what you’ve vacuumed up.

-- If your furniture (such as sofas and mattresses) cannot be treated chemically by exterminators, they may need to be disposed of or replaced.
+- If sofas, mattresses, etc. cannot be treated chemically by an exterminator, they may need to be disposed of or replaced.

 - Trash excess magazines, newspapers, cardboard boxes, and any other unnecessary clutter.

-The Environmental Protection Agency (EPA) provides further information and recommendations for the elimination of bed bugs from your home.
+The Environmental Protection Agency (EPA) provides further information and recommendations for the elimination of bed bugs from your home or rental property.

 You can prevent bed bugs by following some of the same procedures: eliminate unnecessary clutter, remove papers/magazines, etc. When you travel, be sure to check your hotel or vacation rental bed for eggs, larvae, and bed bugs.
-If you're returning from extensive local or global travel, make sure you wash your inspect your clothing thoroughly and wash in hot water.
+If you're returning from extensive local or global travel, make sure you wash your inspect your clothing thoroughly and wash them immediately.

-How Much Does it Cost to Get rid of an infestation?
+How Much Does it Cost to Exterminate an Infestation?

 The cost to exterminate bed bugs depends on how infested your home is.
-Exterminating an infestation in one room may cost $300.
-Eliminating the pests in a large home could cost up to $5,000.
+You may have to pay $300 to exterminate an infestation in one room.
+Eliminating the pests in a large home could run you up to $5,000.
 The average price falls anywhere between $300 to $2,500.
-If you do a Google search pest control in your area you can often get a free inspection or quote.
+If you do a Google search for pest control in your area you can often get a free inspection or quote.

 Does Bed Bug Insurance Exist?

 In 2011 there was a highly publicized bed bug outbreak on the East Coast.
-Because of this, many small insurers—such as Aon and Jetty—began offering bed bug Insurance coverage.
-Jetty will cover up to $300 of the cost to exterminate bed bugs in their renters insurance policy.
+Because of this, many small insurers—such as Aon, Jetty, and Proper Insurance—began offering bed bug insurance coverage.
+Jetty will cover up to $300 of the costs incurred.
 Check out their websites for more information.

 However, since this epidemic died down and the insurance has become less necessary, very few insurance companies offer the coverage.
 If they do, it’s typically an endorsement you can add to a landlord or renters insurance policy—but it may be expensive.